seebykilian/excel-azure-ai-translator/README.md

 ## Install <a name="install"></a>

+Before you can install the program, you need to check that [Git](https://git-scm.com/downloads) is installed on your computer.
-To install this program it's very simple, you just have to open the command prompt, go to the directory where you want to install the program and follow the steps below.
+If Git's intall, it's very simple, you just have to open the command prompt, go to the directory where you want to install the program and follow the steps below.

 - First, download the project from GitHub